 - Overall, the extent to which the project fulfills the LPB mission and programming goals.

 Sample tapes are not required for review during the first phase of this process.
-However, applicants have the option to include a link to previous sample work in the initial application.
+However, applicants will be required to include a link to either previous sample work or a current sample of the project.

 ADDITIONAL BUDGET ITEMS

 Regardless of LPB’s contribution to the overall budget, or your determination of how LPB’s monies would be allocated to any given line items within the budget, all applicants must include a comprehensive budget which covers the costs of complete deliverables, including:

 - General liability and errors and omissions insurance.

 - Electronic copy of the completed Production in MPEG-4 (.mp4) format (reference the PBS Redbook/web manual for the latest technical specifications).

 - Licensing or otherwise clearing all necessary rights for exclusive distribution on PBS.org or public television platform, and all other rights required by the web content agreement.